 While burning citrus peel waste may not seem too problematic, the process of extracting the juice from the oranges in a factory setting definitely is.

-Conventional oranges are sprayed heavily with a class of pesticides called cholineseterase inhibitors, known to be highly toxic to the nervous system.
-An orange juice factory is able to squeeze up to 1,800 tons of oranges each day with the entire orange placed into the machines doing the processing – pesticides and all!
+Conventional oranges are sprayed heavily with a class of pesticides called cholinesterase inhibitors.
+This class of chemicals is known to be highly toxic to the nervous system.
+A single orange juice factory is able to squeeze up to 1,800 tons of oranges each day.
+This is accomplished by placing the entire orange into the pressing machines – pesticides and all!